Cornell Johnson Graduate School of Management: Executive MBA

 Established in 1999, the Cornell Executive MBA in Metro NY is based in New York, NY.
 This program uses a traditional classroom setting at the Cornell Tech campus located on Roosevelt Island.
 Classes are held every other weekend, all day Saturday and Sunday morning, in addition to four residential sessions on the Cornell University campus.
 The program duration is 22 months.
 For 2010, Johnson's Executive MBA program was ranked #24 worldwide by Financial Times.

 In 2005, Johnson launched the Cornell Executive MBA Americas program (originally called the Cornell-Queens Executive MBA program) in partnership with Queen's University in Kingston, Ontario.
 This program organizes participants into teams of 6-8 people in cities across the US, Canada, and Latin America, linking these teams via multi-point, interactive video conferencing for class sessions.
 Classes are typically held every other weekend, all day Saturday and Sunday morning, in addition to four residence sessions on the Cornell and Queen's university campuses.
 Graduates earn two MBAs, one from each institution, and the program duration is 17 months.

 In September 2016, Weill Cornell Medicine and the Cornell Johnson Graduate School of Management announced a new dual-degree program that will provide the next generation of health care leaders with a broad set of skills for success in a rapidly changing environment.
 Students participating in the two-year Healthcare Leadership program will receive a Master of Science degree from the Weill Cornell Graduate School of Medical Sciences and an MBA from Johnson.
 The program will focus on health care throughout the United States, in particular, health care systems that are experiencing vast changes in structure, payment, and regulatory requirements.
 Program duration is 20 months (with breaks), consisting of two semesters per year (fall and spring).
-You will take courses for ten weekends per semester at the Weill Cornell Medicine campus in New York City.

-In addition to formal education programs, Johnson offers tailored executive education training sessions, both on- and off-campus.
+The Cornell–Tsinghua MBA Program is a highly selective and globally renowned joint MBA program offered by the Cornell Johnson Graduate School of Management at Cornell University and the School of Economics and Management at Tsinghua University, two of the world’s most distinguished academic institutions.
+Located in Beijing and delivered primarily in English, the program is designed for accomplished professionals seeking senior leadership roles in an increasingly interconnected global economy.
+Its rigorous curriculum combines the academic excellence, research strength, and pedagogical innovation of Cornell with Tsinghua’s deep influence, policy insight, and leadership position in China and Asia.
+Emphasizing global strategy, innovation, and cross-border management, the program provides unparalleled access to Cornell faculty, executives, and alumni networks across the United States, China, and beyond.
+Graduates receive an MBA degree from Cornell University and a certificate from Tsinghua University, reflecting the program’s unique stature at the intersection of global business and China’s economic leadership.